cubeworx/cbwxannounce/README.md

 ### Java Edition

-The container must be ran in host mode so that the container can broadcast on the network to port 4445.
+The container must be ran in host mode so that the container can broadcast on the local network to port 4445.

 Make sure the `SERVER_NAME` environment variable is present and add the following labels to each running container: